 What is Crowdfunding in Turkey?

-Investors’ access to financing is not limited to institutions such as public offerings regulated under theCapital Markets Law No. 6362 (“CML”); crowdfunding also provides an alternative means of funding.
+Investors’ access to financing is not limited to institutions such as public offerings regulated under the Capital Markets Law No. 6362 (“CML”); crowdfunding also provides an alternative means of funding.
 Start-ups and newly established ventures may need to prefer less burdensome alternatives in order to secure the financing they require.
-Since the requirements for conducting procedures such as a public offering are designed for more institutional and large-scale operations, they are not feasible for every venture.
+Because the requirements for conducting procedures such as a public offering are designed for larger, more institutional operations, they are not feasible for every venture.
 In this context, crowdfunding in Turkey is used by smaller companies and initiatives to obtain financing under comparatively easier conditions.

 Types of Crowdfunding in Turkey